MAHAJAN123-sujal/ERC20-Token-mint-burn/README.md

 # MyERC20Token

 This project contains an ERC20 token smart contract created using OpenZeppelin's ERC20 implementation.
-The token includes minting, burning and transfering functionalities, and the owner of the contract has exclusive rights to mint new tokens.
+The token includes minting, burning, and transferring functionalities, and the owner of the contract has exclusive rights to mint new tokens.

 ## Description